 Petrou was known as the ‘Greek Tank, for obvious reasons.
 He had a reputation for ploughing straight through opponents but Kelly had him down early on in the fight and my pals and I thought it was only a matter of time before Kelly was to be crowned champ.
 But the ‘Tank’ came back and stopped ‘Our Hero’ in the ninth round.

-As we sat next to each other enjoying the night’s boxing and talking about his fighting career he confided in me that he wished that he had made more of his fights with Petrou and the other British title challenge against Kirkland Laing in1987.
+As we sat next to each other enjoying the night’s boxing last weekend and talking about his fighting career he confided in me that he wished that he had made more of his fights with Petrou and the other British title challenge against Kirkland Laing in 1987.